 Buzard Opus 21

-The heart of our worship experience and central figure in the Simple Gifts Concert Series is our sanctuary organ, built by John Paul Buzard in 1999.
+The heart of our worship experience and central figure in the Simple Gifts Concert Series is our sanctuary organ, built by John Paul Buzard Organ Builders in 1999 with tonal revisions and refurbishment in 2019 by Berghaus Organ Builders of Bellwood, Illinois.
 We have been blessed to welcome organists from around the world as well as from Chicagoland to play this magnificent instrument.
 It is a three-manual, sixty-nine rank instrument with a curved, terraced, drawknob console made of solid cherry and walnut.

 Read more about the vision for GCC’s Buzard organ on the Buzard Organ Builders website.